Intro G: Where is the FAQ?

 I. Recommended Resources for Newcomers

-1. Where can you find the AUE Website?
+1. Where is the AUE Website?

 2. What will you find at the AUE Website?